-3.11 Mounting the Recorder
+3.13 Mounting the Recorder

 Use the holes in the top and bottom mounting bracket for mounting the recorder with cable locks, screws, radiator clamps, bungee cords, or other fasteners.
-The enclosure is fully weatherproof and does not require additional protection.

 NOTE: Do not mount the recorder using a cable lock or other nonflexible cord to a growing tree.
 Circumferential growth could cause the cable to warp or break the recorder's mounting bracket.
 The tree won't like it either.